tower-hill-school/cs/syllabus.md

 ## Prerequisites

-The only background required for CS50 for AP Computer Science Principles is completion of Algebra I or its equivalent.
+The only background required for Advanced Computer Science Principles is completion of Algebra I or its equivalent.

 ## Books